-In our report 'Saving lives - 20 years of investing in vital stroke research' we highlight the difference that our research has made to the lives of people affected by stroke by using real-life case studies from stroke survivors, family members and researchers.
+In our report 'Saving lives - 20 years of investing in vital stroke research', we highlight the difference that our research has made to the lives of people affected by stroke including real-life case studies from stroke survivors, family members and researchers.

 What impact has Stroke Association funding had on stroke research?

 "The Stroke Association - as our only dedicated stroke charity - is absolutely vital to the success of stroke research in the UK."